Convergence of the empirical spectral distribution function of Beta matrices: Proof of Lemma 3.1

-We will introduce some notation and provide some bounds in the first part of this section.
-The proof of Lemma \ref{leclt} will be given in the next part.
+In this section, we give the proof of Lemma~\ref{leclt}.
+Following the similar truncation steps in \cite{BaiS04C} we may truncate and renormalize the random variables $\{x_{ij}\}$ as follows: Here $\delta_n\to0$ which can be arbitrarily slow.
+Based on this truncation, we can verify that: and if $\X_n$ is complex valued, We will introduce some notation and provide some bounds in the first part of this section.
+The proof of Lemma~\ref{leclt} will be given in the next part.
 The main procedures of the proofs, including the Stieltjes transform, the martingale decomposition and Burkholder's inequality, are routine in RMT, hence we will outline them without detailed descriptions.
 Interested readers are referred to Bai and Silverstein \cite{BaiS10S}.
 Throughout the rest of the paper, constants appearing in inequalities are represented by $C$ which are nonrandom and may take different values from one appearance to another.